-For more information, contact Sahar Khawatmi
+For more information, please contact Abdelhak Zoubir.

 In this project, we consider direction-of-arrival (DOA) estimation in wireless sensor networks (WSN), where each node in the network comprises of multiple sensors.
 The sensors in each node, also referred to as subarray, are considered to be fully calibrated, whereas the displacement between the subarrays are considered to be unknown, thus the whole network is referred to as a partly calibrated array of sensors.

 In this project, we aim at designing decentralized DOA estimation algorithms with the following properties: